kejedi/lucid/README.md

 - `name`: the model name
 - `--force`: Create the class even if the model already exists
-- `--pivot` or `-p`: Indicates if the generated model should be a custom intermediate table model
+- `--pivot` or `-p`: Indicates if the generated model should be a pivot
-- `--resource` or `-r`: Create a new Filament resource for the model (Filament must be installed first)
+- `--resource` or `-r`: Create a new Filament resource for the model

 ### `lucid:factory`